 The Young and Military Veterans Tax Relief bills (HB 950 and SB 330) help address the problem of our aging farmer population by allowing young beginning farmers and military veterans to qualify for agricultural valuation on their land after one year of farming, instead of having to pay high taxes while waiting for five years.

-If a new farmer buys land that is already in agricultural valuation, this is not a problem; but a farmer seeking to start a farm on land that has been allowed to fall out of agricultural use faces 5 years of paying taxes as if the land were to be developed.
+If a new farmer buys land that is already in agricultural valuation, this is not a problem.
+But a farmer seeking to start a farm on land that has been allowed to fall out of agricultural use faces 5 years of paying taxes as if the land were to be developed.

 - Most farms have a very small profit margin, and many beginning farms operate at a net loss.

-- Veterans who become farmers; and
+- Military veterans who become farmers; and

 - Young, beginning farmers, defined as those under the age of 35 who have not been the principal operator of a farm for more than ten years.

 Take Action #2: